beeware/gbulb/README.md

-# gbulb - a PEP 3156 event loop based on the GLib
+# gbulb - a PEP 3156 event loop based on GLib

 Gbulb is a python library that implements a [PEP 3156][PEP3156] interface for